quantiacs/documentation/en/source/data/crypto.md

 | 54     | XPY    | Paycoin                            |
 | 55     | XRP    | XRP                                |

-### Example
+### Examples

-> This trading strategy uses a moving average crossover system for Crypto Daily Long contest, taking long positions when the 10-day LWMA is above the 50-day LWMA, considering the asset's liquidity.
+> This trading strategy uses a moving average crossover system for Crypto Daily Long contest, taking long positions when
+> the 10-day LWMA is above the 50-day LWMA, considering the asset's liquidity.

 ```python
 # import os